Skip to Main Content

 The two appropriate pronunciation choices are "Brown versus Board of Education" or "Brown vee Board of Education" if you wish to say the acceptable abbreviation "v." for versus.

 *Verses is either the plural form of a noun (“a line of metrical writing”) or the third-person singular form of a not-terribly-common verb (“to make verse”).
-The meanings of these two words are quite distinct, yet due to a resemblance in appearance and sound people will occasionally use verses where versus is called for (Merriam-Webster online dictionary).
+The meanings of these two words are quite distinct, yet due to a resemblance in appearance and sound people will occasionally use verses or verse, where versus is the correct term (Merriam-Webster online dictionary).
 Take a look at the dictionary entry for versus and a good explanation in the Merriam-Webster Online Dictionary Usage Notes that includes examples of inappropriate uses of the word "verses."